markviews/VRChatVibratorController/README.md

 Lets you control your friends lovense using your vr controllers.

-I do my best to keep this mod updated but I am busy with school and other projects.
+I do my best to keep this mod updated but I am busy with school and other projects...
-<br>I encourage you to check out simmilar mods at the bottom of this page.
-<br>If ur interested in takeing over this mod message me on discord: `MarkViews#0001`

 ### How to install
 1. Download and install [MelonLoader](https://melonwiki.xyz/#/README)